retypeapp/retype/configuration/project.md

 The `base` can be configured with an optional path to a directory within the [`repo`](#repo).

-The following sample demonstrates how `edit.base` would be configured if the `.md` pages for this project are stored within the `/src/docs/` sub-directory within the repo.
+The following sample demonstrates how `edit.base` would be configured if the **.md** source files for this project are stored within the **/src/docs/** sub-directory within the repo.

 ```yml
 edit: